cdgriffith/Reusables/README.rst

 This is probably because unrar is not downloaded or linked properly.
 Download UnRAR from http://www.rarlab.com/rar_add.htm and follow these instructions before trying again: http://rarfile.readthedocs.org/en/latest/faq.html?highlight=windows#how-can-i-get-it-work-on-windows

+**I can't figure out how upgrade SQLite on Windows to 3.8 or higher instead of 3.6**

+Me neither. ¯\\_(ツ)_/¯

+Using Python 3.6 magically fixed it for me.
+If you ever figure it out, please let me know.

 License
 -------